cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 gaiacli tx staking unbond <validatorAddress> <amountToUnbond> --from <delegatorKeyName> --gas auto --gas-prices <gasPrice>
 ```

-::: tip
+::: warning
-If you use a connected Ledger, you will be asked to confirm the transaction on the device before it is signed and broadcast to the network
+**If you use a connected Ledger, you will be asked to confirm the transaction on the device before it is signed and broadcast to the network.
+Note that the command will only work while the Ledger is plugged in and unlocked.**
 :::

 To confirm that your transaction went through, you can use the following queries: